 World-class Education Innovations informed by Cutting Edge Research

 We develop products and services for the education sector such as Learning Management Systems (LMS), Online Teaching and Learning Platforms, Simulator Learning Environments, Mobile Applications and Smart Classrooms.
-Engenia has extensive international experience in catering to a variety of education providers such as Universities and Registered Training Organizations (RTO) in Australia and Indonesia.
-At Engenia, we pride ourselves as Sri Lanka’s only research-led education products and services company.
+Engenia has extensive international experience in catering to a variety of education providers such as Universities and Registered Training Organizations (RTO) in Australia, Indonesia and Sri Lanka.
 Our educational products and services are informed by international best practice, cutting edge research and world-class design standards.

 What Research Says...

 “Blended e-learning offers the possibility of changing our attitudes not only as to where and when learning takes place but in terms of what resources and tools can support learning and the ways in which these might be used.
 Blended e-learning adds extra dimensions to blending.
 It fosters the integration of different spaces, allowing students to learn from college, university, the work environments, from home or on the move.
 It can offer flexibility in the time when learners can participate in courses, reducing or removing restrictions arising from that balancing of work or home commitments and studying”

 “The use of educational games as learning tools is a promising approach due to their abilities to teach and reinforce not only knowledge but also important skills such as problem-solving, collaboration, and communication”